dmitrybaltin/FunctionalBT/README.md

 ## Usage Example

-Detailed example is inside the file 'FunctionalBehave.cs'.
+Detailed examples is inside the 'examples' folder.
 Here’s a core of it, the tree definition.
 ```csharp
 public class NpcFbt : ExtendedFbt<NpcBoard>
 {